Retiring Farmers Union president: Family farms still viable

 GLOOM AND DOOM?

-Johnson sees promise with a growing number of people who are returning to farming’s roots with smaller family-run operations aimed at consumers “who want to know where their food is coming from.”
+Johnson sees promise with a growing number of people who are returning to farming’s roots with smaller family-run operations aimed at consumers “who want to know where there food is coming from.”

 “There is hope in the long term” in a profession Johnson said is ennobled by those doing “God’s work.”